Mary Portas: Early life and education

 Portas was the fourth child of five siblings, born into a Catholic and Protestant Irish family in a small end-of-terrace in Windsor Road in north Watford.
 She attended Holy Rood Catholic Junior School (in north Watford) and then St Joan of Arc, a Catholic grammar School in Rickmansworth.
-Her Belfast born Catholic mother, died of encephalitis when Portas was aged 16, her father soon remarried but died of a heart attack two years later forcing Portas, aged 18, to turn down a place at the Royal Academy of Dramatic Art in order to look after her younger brother on her own.
+Her Fermanagh-born Catholic mother died of encephalitis when Portas was 16.
+At 18 Portas turned down a place she had won at the Royal Academy of Dramatic Art to look after her younger brother.
+Her father soon remarried but died of a heart attack two years later.
+He left his house to his wife, leaving Portas and her brother homeless, relying on the kindness of other people, and living with family friends.

 Career

 Portas started her career in retail with a Saturday job in John Lewis.
 She then had a part-time, and later a full-time, job with Harrods where she was responsible for window displays for about three years, before joining Topshop as display manager.
-While in this job, she was spotted by Burton Group chairman Sir Ralph Halpern.
+While in this job, she was spotted by Burton Group chairman Ralph Halpern.

 Her next role brought Portas her first taste of fame and public acclaim, as creative director of Harvey Nichols.
 Portas is credited with turning Harvey Nichols into a leading modern fashion brand.
-She created the groundbreaking Harvey Nichols window displays that became part of the guided tours of London — one of her most famous displays was "Autumn Intrusion" - a commission by artist Thomas Heatherwick that won a D&AD Gold award in 1997.
+She created the Harvey Nichols window displays that became part of the guided tours of London, one of her most famous displays was "Autumn Intrusion", a commission by artist Thomas Heatherwick that won a D&AD Gold award in 1997.
 She then persuaded the store's owners to use younger designers, and gained publicity in the BBC's Absolutely Fabulous series in the 1990s, after promising writer and star of the show Jennifer Saunders the run of the store for research in return for Saunders namechecking the business.
 By the age of 30, Portas was a member of the company's board.